The Origin of Life

 So - the question can legitimately be asked - what is evolution's "goal" - what is it heading towards?

-Life seems to be trying to occupy all space, and to become master of the universe.
+The answer seems to be fairly clear - life is trying to occupy all space, and to become master of the universe.

 Expand this node